Blog - K2view

 Some customers prefer human interaction, so be sure to provide an easy way for them to switch from AI to a live agent upon request.

 Beyond security and speed, GenAI Data Fusion also enhances complex problem-solving and decision-making with chain-of-thought reasoning.
-When your LLM has access to a complete and real-time customer profile, they can predict issues before they arise, recommend next-best actions, and even trigger support solutions.
+When your agents have access to a complete and real-time customer profile, they can predict issues before they arise, recommend next-best actions, and even trigger support solutions.
 Such proactivity reduces the need for human intervention for repetitive or predictable cases and frees up live agents to handle more complex issues.

 Additionally, grounding AI models with trusted enterprise data leads to fewer AI hallucinations for greater customer loyalty, satisfaction, and trust.